What Is the Definition of Wholesale?

-Recently, a new type of online retailer known as “drop shipper” has caught fire among eCommerce entrepreneurs.
-Drop shipper is a retailer who doesn’t keep any stock but earns commission on orders transferred to his wholesale supplier.
+A new type of online retailer known as “dropshipper” has become popular among eCommerce entrepreneurs with little startup capital.
+A dropshipper is a retailer who doesn’t keep any stock but earns commission on orders transferred to his wholesale dealer.
 The biggest advantage of this retail fulfillment method is that you don’t need to own or keep the stock you’re selling.
-When you receive a new order, you simply pass it on to your wholesale partner who handles the product shipping and take a commission on that. eCommerce businesses that run on a drop shipping model are hugely reliant on wholesale suppliers and need to be strategic about choosing the right partner.
+When you receive a new order, you simply pass it on to your wholesale partner who handles the product shipping and takes a commission on that. eCommerce businesses that run on a dropshipping model are hugely reliant on wholesale suppliers and need to be strategic about choosing the right partner.

 - What Should You Sell Online?

 - Best Dropshipping Products to Sell in Fall